Statement of Anti-Discrimination

 Gerstein Crisis Centre is conscious of the rights of all persons to dignity and respect.
 This statement demonstrates our commitment to the principles of anti-discrimination.
 In doing so, we acknowledge our legal obligations pursuant to the Canadian Charter of Rights and Freedoms and Ontario’s Human Rights Code.

 Gerstein Crisis Centre will protect the right to be free from wrongful discrimination based on race, ancestry, place of origin, colour, ethnic origin, disability, citizenship, creed, sex, sexual orientation, gender identity, age, marital and family status, receipt of public assistance, political and religious affiliation, and record of offences or level of literacy.

 We recognize that the experience of discrimination has a direct impact on health and well being.

-Gerstein Crisis Centre commits to provide an environment that is respectful, supportive, accessible, and free of stigma, stereotype, harassment and discrimination.
+Gerstein Crisis Centre commits to providing an environment that is respectful, supportive, accessible, and free of stigma, stereotype, harassment, and discrimination.
 Our respect for the principle of anti-discrimination is reflected and considered in all aspects of our work:

 - The supports and services that we provide in our workplace

 Gerstein Crisis Centre affirms its belief that the diversity of our community is a source of social, cultural, and economic enrichment and strength.

 All services provided by Gerstein Crisis Centre follow the principles of dignity, independence, integration, and equal opportunity.
 The Gerstein Crisis Centre is committed to making all services accessible and meets the requirements of Accessibility Standards for Service user Service, Ontario Regulation 429/07 under the Accessibility for Ontarians with Disabilities Act, 2005.